What to Expect During a FDNS Site Visit – A Practical Guide for Preparing for a USCIS Compliance Review

 - Are there additional locations associated with the petitioning organization?

-- When did Beneficiary start with your company?
+- When did Beneficiary start working with your company?

 - What is Beneficiary’s current work location? (name and address).